 5G - a communications standard, not a wireless standard

 5G is the new generation of wireless communications.
 It lays the foundation for new customer experiences such as augmented reality games, the networking of machines in industry, and smart devices.
 This technology will also provide the basis for digitization in many areas of our lives.
-The 5G network is scheduled to go live for customers in Germany starting 2020.
+The 5G network in Germany has been available to customers since September 2019.